-What is a Will?
+What is a will?

 You would think this is a simple question.
 The California Probate Code defines will as follows: “Will” includes codicil and any testamentary instrument which merely appoints an executor or appoints an executor or revokes or revises another will.
-That doesn’t exactly answer the question does it?
+That doesn’t exactly answer the question, does it?

-Here’s a simple definition: a written or typed document that is signed by the testator (the person who is passed away and is trying to pass property via the writing) which states who will inherit his or her property in the amount or percentage specified.
+Here’s a simple definition: a written or typed document that is signed by the testator (the person who is passed away and is trying to pass property via writing) which states who will inherit his or her property in the amount or percentage specified.
 A will can also be called a last will and testament.
-It is a considered an instrument that passes property to the person that the owner wanted to have it.
+It is considered an instrument that passes property to the person that the owner wanted to have it.
 It can say who can have what things as well as who cannot have things.
-Wills have to be created by a person of their own free choice without pressure.
-They have to have capacity to sign a will, meaning that they have to understand what they are doing.
+Will have to be created by a person of their own free choice without pressure.
+They have to have the capacity to sign a will, meaning that they have to understand what they are doing.

 If you are ready to start your case, then please give us a call or fill out our Get Help Now form.
 If you want a comprehensive overview of California Probate, then click here.
 Should you have additional questions about trust litigation, then you will find plenty of useful information in our Learning Center.